kolecki4/GVOD/README.md

 # EWC
 Planning on running abfind on MOOG?
-Well you're going to need to measure equivalent widths first!
+You're going to need to measure equivalent widths first!

 This is a program capable of measuring these absorption lines by a number of different ways: just using the observed spectrum, fitting a Gaussian model, or fitting a Voigt model.
 Or you can make it do all three and decide for yourself which fits best.